 Rely on some basic techniques

-If your efforts to avoid attention are not successful you may have to resort to using some simple but effective self-defence techniques to try and limit the damage from your confrontation.
+If your efforts to avoid attention are not successful you may have to resort to using some simple but effective self-defense techniques to try and limit the damage from your confrontation.

 Pepper spray can deter an attacker as it creates a powerful and painful burning sensation that will dissuade many perpetrators from continuing with their attack.
-However, you should check whether you can carry this a self-defence as regulations vary.
+However, you should check whether you can carry this a self-defence as regulations vary (it is illegal in the UK).

 A firearm can be a potent and effective line of defence, but again you need to take lessons on how to use one properly and get your license sorted out so that you can carry with confidence.